awslabs/containers-cost-allocation-dashboard/terraform/cca_terraform_module/README.md

 ## Cleanup

-### Removing the Kubecost S3 Exporter from Specific Clusters
+### Removing Kubecost S3 Exporter from Specific Clusters

 To remove the Kubecost S3 Exporter from a specific cluster, perform the following: